payam-int/soltoonsandbox-containers/README.md

 ## Server/Client Comminucations
 This package helps you make communication between server and clients.
 It helps you have a secure communication.

+### Input size
+Maximum object size to read is 10MB.

 ### Example Usages